sujitkumr/Backend_Role-Based-Authentication-Access-Control-/README.md

 ---
+---

+### Architecture

+This project follows the **MVC (Model-View-Controller)** architectural pattern:

+- **Model:** Manages the data and business logic.
+Here, the mock API (`db.json` served by JSON Server) represents the Model, providing photographer data.
+- **View:** The React components and pages that render the user interface, including the Category Listing and Photographer Profile pages.
+- **Controller:** The logic that connects the Model and View.
+In this project, React hooks and Context API handle fetching data, managing state, filtering, sorting, and updating the UI dynamically.

+This separation of concerns helps keep the code organized, maintainable, and scalable.

+---

 ### My Profiles

 - [LinkedIn](https://www.linkedin.com/in/3233sujit-kumar-67b13321b/)
 - [GitHub](https://github.com/sujitkumr)
 - [LeetCode](https://leetcode.com/sujitkymar101/)
 - Email: [sujitkymar101@gmail.com](mailto:sujitkymar101@gmail.com)

 ## 🧪 Setup Instructions

 ### 🔨 Prerequisites